 SEAT Ibiza review - Practicality, comfort and boot space

-Wheelbase stretch and increased width has much improved passenger and luggage space
+With a wheelbase stretch and increased width, the Ibiza has much improved passenger and luggage space

 The SEAT Ibiza is one of the most practical and versatile cars in the supermini class.
 It offers lots of passenger space and a decent boot, and there are loads of places to store odds and ends.
 Its dinky dimensions mean it's easy to park in town, too.